 Asiatic Petroleum Company employees, a compilation – information needed

 For latest updates please see items highlighted in blue.
-On 14th July 2020 images of Robert Rae Hutcheon and Shanghai were added.
+On 19th November 2020 information about William Elias Hughes, and images of him and his family were added.

 HF: We have been sent information about a couple of employees of the Asiatic Petroleum Company in China and one in the UK.
 We have also received requests for information about two more employees.